Sustainability is part of our DNA

 Another important part of being a responsible business is to ensure a good work environment for our employees in terms of both physical and mental health, development and an engaging culture.
 Our employees are the most important asset we have and satisfied employees are the key to our success.
 We work continuously with various health-promoting activities to maintain a healthy workplace, among other things, we have a Nordic Wellness Committee with initiatives to engage employees in physical activities.
 In order for our employees to thrive, we work actively to create an engaging workplace where each individual sees great potential for personal development.
 Our values passion, simplicity and transparency permeate all we do.
 With a positive attitude and high energy, we work a little harder to create satisfied and loyal colleagues and customers.
 By saying it like it is and being open, available and honest both internally and externally, we build trust and create an inclusive culture.

-Reducing our direct impact on the environment and climate is also part of being a responsible business.
+Reducing negative impact on the environment and climate is also part of being a responsible business.
 With a scalable digital platform, more automated and digital customer journeys and processes, and the lack of physical banking offices, we can limit our impact on the environment.
 We carbon offset our greenhouse gas emissions and are climate positive in the sense that we offset for more emissions than we produce.
+We are, together with our largest owner The Öhman Group, driving the Re:turn Initiative, where 0.10 SEK per transaction made on our platform during 2022 will be donated to organizations that are working to solve challenges related to the environment and climate.

 Sustainability report and policy